Highly Capable Program

 - To prepare students for future contributions to society and to encourage life-long learning.

 Highly Capable 9-12: We continue to provide services to our highly capable students in high school through honors and AP courses, which are available to all students.
 This continuum of service provides appropriate support and accommodation for all highly capable students from identification to graduation.Highly Capable and PEP Program Monitoring: As a district, and provided by state law under ESSA, we are required to continually examine our program and modify it to meet the needs of all of the students in our classes.
 During the 2017-2018 school year, the district underwent a review of our Highly Capable and PEP programs.
 More information about the review can be found on the September 13, 2018 MISD School Board Agenda.
-During the 2018-2019 school year, an advisory committee will convene to discuss the review and the recommended program changes.For more detailed information please see the following documents:
+During the 2018-2019 school year, an advisory committee convened to discuss the review and the recommended program changes and will continue their work through the 2019-2020 school year to ensure our services align with the District's vision, mission, and core values.For more detailed information please see the following documents:

 - Highly Capable Program Policy (2190)